sanjay-s22/GitHub-Trending-Scraper/Readme.md

 # GitHub Trending Scraper with AI Summaries

-A Python script that scrapes the top 10 repositories from [GitHub Trending](https://github.com/trending) and uses **Groq API (llama-3.1-8b-instant)** to generate a plain-English 2-line summary for each repo.
+A Python script that scrapes the top 10 repositories from [GitHub Trending](https://github.com/trending) and uses **Groq API (llama-3.1-8b-instant)** to generate a simple-English 2-line summary for each repo.
 Results are printed to the console and saved to a JSON file.

 ---